Home > Health Resources > Angina

 Less common types of angina are caused by coronary artery spasms.
 This angina happens when a coronary artery suddenly contracts (spasms), reducing

-oxygen-rich blood flow to the heart.
+oxygen-rich blood flow to the heart muscle.
 If severe, a spasm can block blood flow

 and cause a heart attack.
-Most people who have these spasms have coronary artery disease, though they don't always have plaque in their arteries.
-Cocaine can cause coronary
+Most people who have these spasms have coronary artery disease, though they don't always have plaque that narrows their arteries.

 Most people who have stable angina can